Gage-Technologies/gigo-documentation/introduction/intro.md

 # Introduction
-Gigo is an interactive platform for and by programmers to create and attempt interesting and challenging development projects.
-The mission of Gigo is to help developers test their skills against interesting challenges.
+Gigo is an interactive platform for programmers to create and attempt interesting and challenging development projects.
+The mission of Gigo helps developers test their skills against interesting challenges.